leocornus/leocornus.py.sandbox/leocornus/py/sandbox/tests/core/subprocessTps.rst

   ...   output = cpe.output
   ...   returncode = cpe.returncode
   >>> print(output)
-  ls: >>: No such file or directory
+  ls: ...
+No such file or directory
-  ls: log: No such file or directory
+  ls: ...
+No such file or directory
   >>> print(returncode)
   2